 Accommodation Housekeeping Laundry Inform residents and families through memo and at admission that the bedside has a top-drawer lock option and key provided by April 30, 2024.
 Re- train laundry staff to deliver laundry to the correct room through staff meeting by April 30, 2024.
-Laundry HSK MGR Laundry HSK MGR Resident Advocate Palliative Care/ End Of life Supply Care Plan at every 6-week, post admission care conference, and as requested for annual care conference meetings and at any time to review and ensure Palliative approach to care.
-RA/PM, DRC, ADRC

-Medical Services At the admission and annual care conferences, families and residents will be reminded of the process to speak with the physician or nurse practitioner.
+No specific questions that fell into this section results came solely from survey comments.
+Laundry HSK MGR RC informed April 22/24 Completed and on going Resident Advocate Palliative Care/ End Of life Supply Care Plan at every 6-week, post admission care conference, and as requested for annual care conference meetings and at any time to review and ensure Palliative approach to care.
+Survey result 2023 69% agree target for 2024 75% agree.
+RA/PM, DRC, ADRC Implemented and ongoing Medical Services At the admission and annual care conferences, families and residents will be reminded of the process to speak with the physician or nurse practitioner.
 At the quarterly MAC-PAC meeting in February 2024, physicians will be reminded to communicate with residents and families any significant changes to resident's health status (labs, medications, diagnosis).
+No specific questions that fell into this section results came from survey comments.
+NP NP, Admin.
+Implemented ongoing completed

-NP, Admin.
-Volunteer Enhance volunteer recruitment efforts to increase volunteer base and support resident group activities. (porter to bingo, hymn sing) Volunteer coordinator, RA/PM, Director Program Services Environmental, Safe and Secure Maintenance Improve call bell alert system through purchase and installation of new Specralink phones on each home area by April 20, 2024.
+Volunteer Enhance volunteer recruitment efforts to increase volunteer base and support resident group activities. (porter to bingo, hymn sing) we had 194 active volunteers in 2023.
+No specific questions that fell into this section results came solely from survey comments.
+Volunteer coordinator, RA/PM, Director Program Services Additional 53 volunteers onboarded in 2023 with total volunteers' hours of 1,854.03 or (FTE ratio) 6.54 Environmental, Safe and Secure Maintenance Improve call bell alert system through purchase and installation of new Specralink phones on each home area by April 20, 2024.
+Survey result 2023 65% agree target for 2024 75% agree.
+Director Environmental Services Completed April 22, 24